-Sharing, mutual support, identifying common issues and taking action are key features of Together 4 Change communities.
-Our communities have more than 40,000 members.
-Over 170,000 unique visitors use the communities’ websites each month.
-Members, collectively, also receive hundreds of thousands of emails from our email forums each month.
+Sharing, mutual support, identifying common issues, and taking action are key features of Together 4 Change communities.
+Our communities have more than 81,000 members.
+Members, collectively, also receive thousands of emails from our email forums each month.
 These figures grow by the day!
 The information shared within the online communities is also often shared with many more thousands of people.

 Our portfolio of online communities currently comprises the following forums:

 This community started in 2003 as the 1 in 4 Forum.
 It was renamed the Mental Health Forum in 2007.
 Over 78,000 people with a connection to mental health have become members.
 Together, these members have demonstrated that there a need to change the way support is available to people with mental health difficulties.
 While the forum originally started out as an initiative of the Mental Health Foundation, today it is run by an increasing number of volunteers, approximately 50 at the last count, with our support.
 A feature of this forum is the wide range of perspectives taken, the breadth of subject areas discussed, and its local, national, and international focuses.

 This is a Learning Disabilities Forum which deals with issues affecting the lives of people with learning disabilities in the UK.
 It started in the year 2000 in response to research which showed that many people working with people with learning disabilities were isolated and would appreciate receiving more support in their quest to support people with learning disabilities to have more choice in their lives.
 It is run in partnership with the Foundation for People with Learning Disabilities.

 LDOX is our first community on a local level.
 LDOX aims to ensure that people with learning disabilities, people with autism, children with special educational needs and people with related disabilities in Oxfordshire get the best support and opportunities available.